------

 8.0

-• Increased seismic activity along the Pacific Ring of Fire, government alerts issued
+• Increased seismic activity along the Pacific Ring of Fire, exceeding decadal averages

 Jamba